San Francisco Bay Area instructor offering a one-on-one drum lesson focused on technique and self-awareness.

 Select Credits & Collaborations

-Nina Hagen – International touring & recording (1999–2008)
+Nina Hagen (international touring & recording)

-Ralph’s World – Walt Disney Records
+Ralph’s World (Walt Disney Records)

-Blood of Abraham – Atomic Pop Records
+Blood of Abraham (Atomic Pop Records)

-…and many more
+…and more

-Education & Certifications
+Education & Training

-University of Northern Colorado (1986–1989) & University of Colorado Denver (1989–1990) – Music Education & Performance
+University of Northern Colorado — Music Education & Performance